Dr Hao Gao

 History

+I am one of the few historians in the UK who are able to publish academically and engage the public in both English and Chinese.
 My monograph Creating the Opium War: British Imperial Attitudes towards China, 1792-1840 examines British perceptions of and attitudes towards China during their encounters from the Macartney embassy to the outbreak of the Opium War.
 It makes the first attempt to bring together the political history of Sino-western relations and cultural studies of British representations of China, as a new way of connecting 'top-down' international history with 'bottom-up' global history.
 The book adds a new dimension to explain the origins of the Opium War, which arguably reshaped Sino-western relations in the modern age.

 In addition to my book, I have published peer-reviewed research articles in both English and Chinese journals, including History, Historical Research, Journal of Imperial and Commonwealth History, Britain and the World and Beijing Daxue Xuebao (Journal of Peking University).